Dietary Fiber Benefits That You Should Know

 Soluble Fiber: Friend or Foe?

-To many, soluble fiber is a close friend that keeps them away from constipation by increasing ease of bowl movement.
+To many, soluble fiber is a close friend that keeps them away from constipation by increasing ease of bowel movement.
 This is especially true among many that have a high tendency of getting constipated easily.
 Those over 50 years old are particularly affected by slowing motility of the gastrointestinal tract and resultant constipation.
 Taking soluble fiber two to three times a day is a simple way to solve this problem.

 However, three landmark studies, including one carried out on more than 88,000 nurses and published in the New England Journal of Medicine, showed that a high fiber diet seemed to offer no protection specifically against colon cancer.